 For each color change, I recommend pulling in the next color into the first chain of the row and securing the tails in place by working them into the subsequent stitches (for at least 3 stitches) to prevent less weaving in at the end.

 This washcloth is the first of 3 patterns from our In The Kitchen line.
-In total there will also be a pattern for a kitchen hand towel, as well as a pot holder.
+You can also make the matching Chamomile Tea Towel and Earl Grey Pot Holder.
 If you would like to make all 3 you will need 2 skeins of the primary and 3rd colored yarns, and 1 skein of the 2nd colored yarn.

-This entire pattern is made in the sledge stitch.
+This entire pattern is made in the sedge stitch.
 For extra help in working this stitch, check out our free tutorial found here.

 hdc= half double crochet